graphcore/examples/code_examples/tensorflow/kernel_benchmarks/README.md

 ### Prepare the environment

   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to source the `enable.sh` scripts for poplar and popART, and activate a Python virtualenv with gc_tensorflow installed.
+  Make sure to source the `enable.sh` script for poplar, and activate a Python virtualenv with gc_tensorflow installed.

 ### Run the programs